rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.0.7 =
+= 4.1 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Bug fixes.
+Removed encoding service and bug fixes.

 == Sponsors ==